spoon1997/Chronotension-Field-Theory/Extra/Insights/CFT_Limits_and_Emerging_Answers.md

 - Wavefunctions could be localized by η-potential wells.
 - Minimal coupling might be done via η²-weighted Lagrangians.

-→ **Ongoing work:** The user is currently developing this coupling and expects QCFT to model particles as solitonic η structures.
+→ **Ongoing work:** CFT is currently developing this coupling and expects QCFT to model particles as solitonic η structures.

 ---